Feature Articles: Taxes

 Advice for choosing a tax preparer

-Reviewed and adapted with special permission from the IRS by: Andrew Zumwalt, Extension Associate, Personal Financial Planning, University of Missouri Extension
+Reviewed and adapted with special permission from the IRS by: Andrew Zumwalt, Assistant Extension Professor, Personal Financial Planning, University of Missouri Extension

 If you pay someone to do your taxes, be careful.
 Most tax return preparers are professional and honest, but some are not.
 Some preparers offer high-cost services or arrange refund anticipation loans that reduce refunds.
 Take the time to find a qualified tax professional.
 As a taxpayer, you are ultimately responsible for everything on your return no matter who prepared it.
 Consider using the tips below to choose a preparer who best meets your tax preparation needs.